 The parking subsidy costs more than $7 billion in tax revenues.
 Tony Dutzik, Senior Policy Analyst at The Frontier Group, said that while only one-third of Americans benefit from the parking subsidy, “everyone pays in the form of more congestion and an increased tax burden.”

 While transit advocates including the Association for Commuter Transportation have called for transit benefit parity, TransitCenter’s research indicates that the American public would benefit most from a commuter tax benefit that favors transit over driving.

 To that end, the authors of the report suggest that the federal government eliminate the parking benefit.
 At the very least, the report recommends that Congress restore parity – an equal monthly benefit amount – between the parking and transit benefits.

 The report also recommends that the government explore improvements to the current transit benefits, such as refundable tax credits.

 David Bragdon, executive director of TransitCenter, said, “The government should update its tax incentives to influence travel demand so that they fit the needs of today’s commuters.”

 Finally, the report acknowledges that the tax code is not the only, or best, way to influence commuting behaviors.
 The report’s writers recommend that the federal government look at workplace transportation demand management programs (such as those provided by Arlington Transportation Partners in Arlington, Virginia; the METRO Commute Partnership Program in King County, Washington; and Oregon’s ECO Program, to name a few) to come up with better policy tools to reduce traffic congestion, conserve energy, and protect the environment.

+Splash photo by the author.
 Kansas City Traffic photo by Thomanication.